Lee Eun-gyeol

 Lee Eun-gyeol (born October 2, 1981) is a South Korean magician.
-Lee started performing magic in 1996 and became the first Korean magician to win the grand prize at the esteemed F.I.S.M World Championiship of Magic.
+Lee started performing magic in 1996 and became the first Korean magician to win the grand prize at the esteemed F.I.S.M World Championship of Magic.
 He is one of the most recognized magicians in South Korea, having appeared on and hosted various South Korean variety programs, such as My Little Television, Trick & True, and I live Alone.